puppetlabs/bolt/developer-docs/bolt-api-servers.md

 }
 ```

-## API Endpoints
+## Bolt Server API Endpoints
 Each API endpoint accepts a request as described below.
 The request body must be a JSON object.

-## POST /ssh/run_task
+### POST /ssh/run_task
 - `target`: [SSH Target Object](#ssh-target-object), *required* - Target information to run task on.
 - `task`: [Task Object](#task-object), *required* - Task to run on target.
 - `parameters`: Object, *optional* - JSON formatted parameters to be provided to task.

-For example, the following runs the 'echo' task on localhost:
+For example, the following runs the 'echo' task on linux_target.net:
 ```
 {
   "target": {